mmtk/mmtk-core/README.md

 ## Supported Rust versions

+The MMTk team does most of the development and experiment work on a specific Rust version recorded in the `rust-toolchain` file.
+We update it between releases of mmtk-core to keep it close to the latest Rust stable release.
+The release cycle of mmtk-core is six weeks, roughly the same as Rust itself.

+We also run CI tests against the latest stable Rust version for each pull request.
+If it fails, we will not bump the version in `rust-toolchain` until we fix the issues.

-MMTk is closely following the latest releases of the Rust toolchain.
-The minimum supported Rust version (MSRV) is "N-1", that is, one minor version before the latest stable Rust release.
-For example, if the latest Rust stable release is "1.61.2", the MSRV will be "1.60.0".
+Our minimum support Rust version (MSRV) policy is "N-1".
+That means we also ensure mmtk-core works properly with the Rust toolchain that is one minor version before the version specified in `rust-toolchain`.
+For example, if `rust-toolchain` contains "1.61.2", the MSRV will be "1.60.0".

-MMTk has a six-week release cycle, roughly the same as Rust itself.
-We bump the MSRV version *after* every release of MMTk core.
-This gives users (including bindings) a six-week grace period to update their supported Rust versions.
+The `package.rust-version` field in `Cargo.toml` may sometimes contain an older version, but we may bump it to a newer version up to "N-1" whenever we need to make use of new Rust features or a dependency crate needs a newer Rust.
+Therefore, users are encouraged to keep close to the latest Rust toolchain rather than relying on an outdated version of Rust.

 Note, however, that we may switch to a more conservative MSRV policy in the future when MMTk reaches a stable state.